SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks

+We next evaluate the training speed of \n{} when compared to DistDGL and PyG, although improving the training speed is not the main focus of this paper.
+We measure the running time for a training epoch of DistDGL, PyG, and \n{} and report the results in Table~\ref{table:epoch_time} for the case of $p\!=\!4$ on the 4-GPU server.
+Note that we focus on the cases when $p$ is the same as the number of GPUs, since DistDGL and PyG do not support the cases when $p$ is greater than the number of GPUs.
+We observe that \n{} shows a similar level of training speed as the ones of DistDGL and PyG for most testing cases and is even faster on a few large graphs.
+That is, \n{} does not sacrifice the per-epoch training speed while highly improving memory efficiency.

-We also compare the performance of GNN models trained by both DistDGL and \n{}.
-We test on the OGB-Arxiv and OGB-Products datasets as they are among the largest open datasets that are publicly available while not leading to OOM errors for DistDGL on our server with 96~GB memory.
-We report the test accuracy in Figure~\ref{fig:cvg}.
-We observe that the test accuracy of all three GNN models trained by \n{} gets improved slowly compared to DistDGL at first few epochs.
-This is because the model synchronization in \n{} is done only once per epoch, while DistDGL synchronizes the gradients $n$ times for one epoch.
-Nonetheless, the accuracy of models by \n{} quickly ramps up, and both \n{} and DistDGL eventually converge to almost the same testing accuracy within 50 epochs, showing the effectiveness of our distributed training system.
+We also compare the accuracy of GNN models trained by DistDGL, PyG, and \n{}.
+As illustrative results, we present the test accuracy results on the OGB-Arxiv and OGB-Products datasets in Figure~\ref{fig:cvg}.
+We observe that the test accuracy of all three GNN models trained by \n{} gets improved slowly compared to DistDGL and PyG at first very few epochs.
+However, it quickly ramps up and eventually converges to almost the same testing accuracy as the ones by DistDGL and PyG within 10 epochs, showing the effectiveness of our distributed training framework.
+Note that the slow start is due to the fact that the model synchronization in \n{} is done only once per epoch, while DistDGL and PyG synchronize the gradients $n$ times per epoch, where $n$ is the number of mini-batches.